Hoboken University Medical Center: Clinical Services

 Care facilities at the hospital include Emergency Services, Oncology, Orthopedic, Hemodialysis, Obstetrics, Nuclear Medicine, Rehab/Physical therapy, ICU, Psychiatry, Skilled Nursing, and Inpatient Surgery/Robotic surgery.
 The hospital received awards in excellence for Labor and Delivery in 2021 for superior clinical care of women during and after childbirth.

 Hoboken University Medical Center is one of 332 national US hospitals with the lowest CAUTI rates (catheter associated urinary tract infections) from data collected in 2019.

 In 2022, CarePoint Health announced an agreement with Columbia University Vagelos College of Physicians and Surgeons to provide access to premiere colorectal surgeons.

 Accredited Services include the CarePoint Health Sleep Center, Primary Stroke Center, and School of Radiation.

-March 2022 an emergency physician employed by Carepoint Health at HUMC was arrested and charged with numerous drug offenses as per the Hudson County Prosecutor’s Office Narcotics Task Force, the Drug Enforcement Administration and the Hoboken Police Department.
+March 2022 an emergency physician employed by Carepoint Health at HUMC was arrested and charged with numerous drug offenses as per the Hudson County Prosecutor's Office Narcotics Task Force, the Drug Enforcement Administration and the Hoboken Police Department.

-Awards & Recognition
+Awards and recognition

 Hoboken University Medical Center has earned the Joint Commission's Gold Seal of Approval for Hospital Accreditation.